pha5echange/eng-tools/README.md

 Licence: http://creativecommons.org/licenses/by-nc-sa/3.0/

-LAST ADDITION - 'plot artists' added (to get artist-inception totals per year)
+LAST ADDITION - plotting scripts now produce bar graphs. descriptive statistics improved.

 A full manifest can be found at the end of this readme file.